Chaotic diffusion of complex trajectory and its quantum signature: Abstract

 \section{Abstract}

 We investigate both the quantum and classical dynamics of a non-Hermitian system via a kicked rotor model with $\mathcal{PT}$ symmetry.
-In non-Hermitian case, the classical trajectory is assumed to be complex.
-We find the normal diffusion for the real part of momentum and the exponentially-fast diffusion for the imaginary part of momentum.
-Due to the exponentially-fast increase of some trajectories, there is a threshold time for the breakdown of classical diffusion.
-Our theoretical prediction of such a threshold time is in good agreement with numerical results.
-The quantum signature of the chaotic diffusion of the complex trajectories is reflected by the dynamics of the out-of-time-order correlators (OTOC) in the semiclassical regime.
-We find that the growth of the OTOC exhibits a sharp transition to infinitely large at a critical time which exponentially increases with the increase of the threshold time of the classical diffusion.
-For the quantum dynamics, both the mean momentum and mean square of momentum exhibits the staircase growth with time when the system parameter is in the neighborhood of the $\mathcal{PT}$ symmetry breaking.
-If the system parameter is very larger than the $\mathcal{PT}$ symmetry breaking point, the acceleration mode results in the directed spreading of the wavepackets as well as the ballistic diffusion in momentum space.
+For the quantum dynamics, both the mean momentum and mean square of momentum exhibits the staircase growth with time when the system parameter is in the neighborhood of the $\mathcal{PT}$ symmetry breaking point.
+If the system parameter is very larger than the $\mathcal{PT}$ symmetry breaking point, the accelerator mode results in the directed spreading of the wavepackets as well as the ballistic diffusion in momentum space.
+For the classical dynamics, the non-Hermitian kicking potential leads to exponentially-fast increase of classical complex trajectories.
+As a consequence, the imaginary part of trajectories exponentially diffuses with time, while the real part exhibits the normal diffusion.
+Our analytical prediction of the exponential diffusion of imaginary momentum and its breakdown time is in good agreement with numerical results.
+The quantum signature of the chaotic diffusion of the complex trajectories is reflected by the dynamics of the out-of-time-order correlators (OTOC).
+In the semiclassical regime, the rate the exponential increase of the OTOC is equal with that of the exponential diffusion of complex trajectories.